Calendar items are listed in the following order: Community/Local, Sports, Religion and ongoing events under Clubs/Health/Self-Help.

 -Now.
 Nature Photo Contest.
 Time for the park’s annual photo contest!
 Get your cameras ready and join in the fun.
 This contest is open to all amateur photographers with the exception of Harris County Precinct 4 employees.
 Call for rules and information or visit www.hcp4.net/Community/Parks/Jones/Contest.

 BIG STONE LODGE

 Big Stone Lodge's free intergenerational programs are part of Harris County Precinct 4 Commissioner R. Jack Cagle's educational and recreational commitment to Harris County residents.
 Big Stone Lodge is located in Dennis Johnston Park at 709 Riley Fuzzel Road, Spring.
 Center hours are Monday-Friday from 8 a.m.-5 p.m.
 For more information regarding classes or other Center programs, call 281-350-1029 or visit www.hcp4.net/ccenters.
 Childcare is not provided at any Precinct 4 facility and children are not allowed in classes in which they are not eligible to participate.
 Class sizes are limited and offered on a first-come, first-served basis.
 A parent or guardian must accompany children under the age of 18.

--Friday, Aug.
-30, 8:30 a.m.
-Pontoon Boat Ride.
-Take a tranquil and scenic ride in nature along Spring Creek.
+-Friday, Dec.
+13, 10 a.m.
+Cart Ride Along the Trails.
+Take a scenic ride in nature along Precinct 4’s trails.
 Learn about the local area and its natural history and wildlife.
 Space is limited.
-To register, call 281-350-1029.
+To register, call Big Stone Lodge.